wizzah/kkp_js/README.md

 # visualizard

 This was a visualizer for a show.
-Gifs can't do it justice:
+Example gifs can't do it justice:
 [http://wizzah.github.io/kkp_js/](http://wizzah.github.io/kkp_js/)

 Aesthetic.